Ball hockey: Europe and Asia

 Several European and Asian countries have their own governing bodies where the sport has enough players to have a national following and presence.
 A listing can be found at the ISBHF website.

 History

 In North America, Natives were first observed playing a variant of the game in 1572.
 In the 1960s Canada became the first nation to play the sport in organized leagues, followed by the United States the next decade, then countries in Europe in the 1980s and 1990s.
+The creator of the game is Simon Sajtar.

 Recreational levels

 Refer to the Street Hockey article for a more thorough description of recreational play.